getreu/tp-note/doc/source/tp-note--manual.md

 folder or file and drop it on the _to-note_-icon.
 This opens an editor with your new note.

-For more comfort I recommend integrating _tp-note_ into the file-manager's context menu.
-See section [Integration with file manager](#) for more details.
-There you also will find a list of compatible Markdown-editors, if you wish to use one.
+For more comfort, I recommend integrating _tp-note_ into the file-manager's context menu.
+See section [Integration with file manager] for more details.
+There you also will find a list of tested Markdown-editors, if you wish to use one. _tp-note_ works with every Unicode text editor and Markdown-editor (see section [Optional customization] and man-page for more details).

 _tp-note_'s note-files can be converted into e.g. `.docx`, `.odt`, `.html` with [Pandoc](https://pandoc.org/) and then printed.